Voice recorder

 Is the recording uploaded anywhere?

 No. The mic stream goes through MediaRecorder in your browser tab, the resulting blob lives in tab memory, and the MP3 export runs in-browser with FFmpeg/WebAssembly.
 Nothing leaves your device unless you upload the downloaded file yourself.
+Open the browser network tab while recording — zero requests go out.

 Why does my MP3 take a few seconds longer than the WebM?

-What's the bitrate / quality?
+What is the bitrate and quality?

 More free tools